talkable/talkable-docs/source/advanced_features.rst

      - Convert all static languange into a customizable copy that's easy to AB test.

+   * - :ref:`Email encryption <advanced_features/email_encryption>`
+     - For additional security, it is possible to encrypt Advocate and Friend e-mails on back-end.

    * - :ref:`Including Product Items <advanced_features/product_items>`
      - Let your customers share specific items that they’ve purchased and pass product details along with purchase data